 Brought the House Natural Resources Committee Chairman to Long Island for a field hearing in Riverhead regarding important issues facing Long Island’s coastal economy and environment.

 As part of a bipartisan coalition in Congress, leading the fight to save the Land and Water Conservation Fund (LWCF) and make it permanent, a critical program that has included funding for 65 parks and beaches in Suffolk County alone.

 Member of the Bipartisan Climate Solutions Caucus, Coastal Communities Caucus, Congressional Shellfish Caucus, and Long Island Sound Caucus.

 While in the New York State Senate, voted twice in support of Equal Pay for Equal Work.

 Voted in favor of providing over $100 million in sexual assault prevention and response efforts (H.R.
 2026).

-Strong supporter and cosponsor of the International Violence Against Women Act (H.R.
-1340).
+In the 114th Congress, strong supporter and cosponsor of the International Violence Against Women Act

 Vocal advocate on the necessity to completely honor the promise and commitment to our seniors to protect and strengthen Social Security and Medicare.